Guide

 iCloud+ custom domain email

-iCloud+ subscribers (starting at $0.99/month for 50 GB) can use up to 5 custom domains with 3 email addresses per domain.
-According to Apple's iCloud+ documentation, custom domain email uses the same iCloud Mail infrastructure as @icloud.com addresses.
+iCloud+ subscribers (starting at $0.99/month for 50 GB) can attach up to 5 custom domains with 3 email addresses per domain, for a maximum of 15 custom addresses per Apple ID.
+According to Apple's iCloud+ documentation, custom domain email routes through the same iCloud Mail infrastructure as @icloud.com addresses — same IMAP servers, same authentication, same storage quota.

-When you connect your iCloud account to Nylas, all your addresses are available — @icloud.com, @me.com (legacy), custom domains, and Hide My Email aliases.
-No separate configuration per address:
+When you connect an iCloud account to the Nylas CLI, all addresses on that Apple ID become accessible from a single grant: @icloud.com, @me.com (legacy), custom domains, and Hide My Email aliases.
+No separate configuration is needed per address.
+The nylas email search command filters by recipient address.

 # Messages to your custom domain